Shivaansh-Agarwal/neog/Week-2/htmlNotes.md

     - secondary links
 4. Block & Inline Elements
     - Block: Takes the entire row.
 (If you put two elements side-by-side each one takes it's entire row.)
 Ex: h1,h2.. ,div
     - Inline: Don't take the entire row.
 (If you put two elements side-by-side they are displayed adjacent to each other.)
-Ex: small, anchor tag
+Ex: small, anchor tag, span
 5. Lists (ul, ol)
 6. navigation links
     - nav